Does hitting puberty early, and growing a bust early, contribute to sexual shame?

 As moms, it’s our job to guide our daughters through puberty and to help them develop a healthy respect for their bodies.
 That means we have to keep the conversations at puberty open and honest and uplifting, rather than focusing on shame.

 If you’re not sure how to do that, my daughters and I have created The Whole Story, a unique video-based course for girls aged 10-12 or 13-15 to guide them through puberty, body chances, peer pressure, and understanding sex.
 My daughters tell your girls “the whole story”, and then lesson plans and discussion questions help you keep those conversations going.
 It’s fun and it’s relatively painless!
 Check it out here.
-(And we have a boys’ version launching in October!)
+(And we have a boys’ version now, too!)

 In the meantime, let me know: Did you see yourself in any of these comments?
 Did you grow up feeling shame about your body?
 Let’s talk about how we can get over that shame, and stop our daughters from feeling it!